deercreeklabs/f1-seller-client/shopper.md

 ### getCartSecondsRemaining
 #### Description
-Returns the number of seconds remaining before the shopper's cart is automatically emptied.
+Gets the number of seconds remaining before the shopper's cart is automatically emptied.
 See also seller client methods [SellerClient::getCartDurationSeconds](seller.md/#getcartdurationseconds) and [SellerClient::setCartDurationSeconds](seller.md#setcartdurationseconds)